 If you terminate your employment or transfer to a staff group or appointment within the University of Calgary that does not have a WSA, you lose your credits upon termination or transfer.

 All claims with a date of service prior to the date of termination or transfer can be submitted for payment within the next three months.
 After three months, claims will not be processed.

 During your leave you may access your existing credits and make claims; however, you will not receive additional credits until you return to work.
 Credits will then be pro-rated depending on the date you return to work.

 About Your Allocations

 Yes, WSA claims are a taxable benefit that must be reported on your income tax return.
-Historically Alberta Blue Cross will send you a T4A slip after the end of the calendar year for any credits you have used over the course of the year.
+Historically Alberta Blue Cross sends a T4A slip after the end of the calendar year for any credits you have used over the course of the year.
 This will change beginning in the 2022 tax year.